Jill Johnson: Biography

 In the Swedish finals of the Eurovision Song Contest 2003 she qualified at fourth place (out of 32 entries) but and her song "Crazy in Love" became a hit and received a great deal of radio play and was followed by a successful tour.

 Johnson's collective Discography CD was released in late March 2003.
 It contains the 20 most popular songs since her debut in 1995.
 The CD went straight into the sales charts for best selling CDs in Sweden.
 The single "Crazy in Love" stayed at No 1 in the Swedish Top Charts (Svensktoppen) 12 weeks consecutively and No 2 for 15 weeks.
 Discography sold Gold in Sweden and Johnson also got a Grammis for this album.

 The album Roots and Wings was released in November 2003, recorded and produced by Amir Aly in Sweden and by Scott Baggett in Nashville, Tennessee.
 Roots and Wings sold Gold in less than two weeks and Platinum a few months later.

 The album Being who you are was released in Sweden in late March 2005 and sold Gold in only a few weeks.

 Johnson was the host of the 2005 Swedish finals of the Eurovision Song Contest in Stockholm.
 In 2014 she became the hostess of her own Swedish musical TV-series, Jills veranda, where she brought together and performed with different Swedish and American music personalities in Nashville, the city where she also spends much time working with her own music.
 In 2014, she was awarded with the Swedish Kristallen-prize for "Female host of the year", due to Jills veranda.
 The show aired two following seasons in 2015 and 2017.
 In 2016 she participated in the popular musical TV-series Så mycket bättre, which was broadcast on TV4.

 In 2019, Jill released the single "Is It Hard Being A Man?" among others which topped the Swedish radio charts.
-The same year, Jill went on a club tour, "My Remedy Tour", which visited fifteen citites and premiered on the 8th of March in Malmö.
-On the 18th of August 2019, Jill hosted her own episode in the popular Swedish radio show Sommar i P1.
+The same year, Jill went on a club tour, "My Remedy Tour", which visited fifteen citites and premiered on 8 March in Malmö.
+On 18 August 2019, Jill hosted her own episode in the popular Swedish radio show Sommar i P1.

 Johnson will play the role as Camilla in the Swedish TV-series "Udda Veckor", which airs on Discovery+ during the spring of 2021.
-Jill's participation in the show marks her debut as an actress in a ficitv role.
+Jill's participation in the show marks her debut as an actress in a fictional role.